 Active members of the U.S. military are exempt from the field skills evaluation session of the Online Hunter Education Course.
 You must send your Washington State Exam Certificate, documentation showing you are an active member of the United States Military, and your Washington Online Military Exemption Form to WDFW – Hunter Education Program at 600 Capitol Way North, Olympia, WA 98501-1091.

 Good in Other States

 All states and provinces that have mandatory hunter education requirements will accept Washington Hunter Education certifications.
-Likewise, Washington will accept hunter education certifications that are issued by other states and provinces that meet official IHEA requirements.
+Likewise, Washington will accept hunter education certifications that are issued by other states and provinces that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 Why Hunter Education?